Cramps, And How Magnesium May Help You!

 WHY DO WE NEED MAGNESIUM, ANYWAY?

-Most of the body’s magnesium stores are in bones, the rest is in muscles and bodily fluids in the form of electrolytes – minerals carrying an electrical charge that are involved in hydration, energy production and muscle contraction, to name a few.
+Most of the body’s magnesium stores are in bones, the rest is in muscles and bodily fluids in the form of electrolytes (minerals carrying an electrical charge aiding hydration), energy production and muscle contraction, just to name a few.

 This is obviously true, but eating a lot of calcium-rich food won’t do the trick on its own.
-We need sufficient amounts of magnesium in order to be able to store the calcium in our bones.
+We need sufficient amounts of magnesium in order to be able to store the calcium in the first place.

 This doesn’t only apply to children, bones still need both calcium and magnesium to stay healthy after they’ve finished growing, so that we are protected from fractures and osteoporosis.
 Especially women should make sure their calcium and magnesium intake is adequate, due to women’s susceptibility to osteoporosis.

 Another important role of magnesium is that it aids Vitamin D absorption.
-The main way to get Vitamin D is sun exposure, but it’s also contained in oily fish, egg yolks, liver and red meat.
-These sources are often avoided by people leading a healthy lifestyle (apart from egg yolks perhaps), so the only reliable way to get Vitamin D is through sun exposure or supplementation.
+The main way to get Vitamin D is sun exposure, but it’s also in oily fish, egg yolks, liver and red meat.
+These sources are often avoided by people leading a healthy lifestyle or a plant based diet, so the only reliable way to get Vitamin D is through sun exposure or supplementation.

 Magnesium is linked to many other benefits, for example: